gust/miss_cleo/README.md

 ## Setup

 Right now Miss Cleo only supports Cucumber and RSpec tests.
-To use Miss Cleo.
+To use Miss Cleo:

 ### Cucumber
 Before you can use Miss Cleo with your Cucumber tests, add the following line to your `support/env.rb` file: